xhera83/FreeRTOS-Transceiver/README.md

         ....

-Being one of the senders of a Multi-Sender-Queue is simply achievable by adding the queue and also the semaphore as a normal communication ``` comm.addCommPartner(...)```.
+Being one of the senders of a Multi-Sender-Queue is simply achievable by adding queue and semaphore as a normal communication ``` comm.addCommPartner(...)```.
 One sender does not know who any of the other sender tasks are, the reader on the other hand can check the ```senderAddress``` field of the ```FRTT::FRTTDataContainerOnQueue``` structure for the source of the data package (if the sender provided his real address).

 #### Important data for a Task Notification setup <a name="taskNotificationInUse"></a>